yu1102x/DB_Hunter/README.md

 ---
 **Thanks to the Xilinx developers for their technical support, they helped us a lot in finding and confirming the errors.
 I would like to express my gratitude to them again.**

+Note: The relevant research findings of DB-Hunter have been uploaded to the arXiv platform.
+This publication on the platform is solely intended for academic exchange and knowledge sharing in subsequent scientific research.